CODE-WITH-AMUL/CODE-WITH-AMUL/README.md

 ---

 > *“I don't have no fear of death.
-My only fear is coming back reincarnated, wReal Eyes, Realize, Real Lies," and "I'd rather die like a man, than live like a coward”* – Pac
+My only fear is coming back reincarnated," and "I'd rather die like a man, than live like a coward”* – Pac